NikitaBatra92/Projects/README.md

-This folder outlines project details pertaining to OrangeHRM, focusing on the Time Module.
+This folder provides an overview of the OrangeHRM project specifics, with a primary focus on the Time Module.
-And Tricentis (Vehicle insurance calculating application) Test scripts.
-The "MainAllTests.java" file in Tricentis_testNG folder contains all the Test cases performed.
+Additionally, it includes test scripts for Tricentis, an application dedicated to vehicle insurance calculations.
+All test cases performed can be found within the "MainAllTests.java" file in the Tricentis_testNG folder.
+For Data Driven Testing purposes, the "Tricentis.xlsx" file is utilized.